 MVC Vs MVP Vs MVVM

-The comparison between MVC, MVP, and MVVM is mentioned below-
+The comparison between MVC, MVP and MVVM are mentioned below-

 - Performance Evaluation – When we are testing the UI performance, MVP turns out to be the one with the highest reliability and lowest hindrance when it comes to rendering frames.
 Data binding in MVVM creates an additional overload that could drastically affect its performance when performing complex tasks.